 To give you an idea of the landscapes you can explore have a look at some of the photos.

-More special interest sections
+More special interest sections in our latest book

 We also added to the special interest section.
 New additions include backcountry lodges, backpacking trails, cycling in Alberta, family-friendly hikes, wheelchair and stroller friendly hikes, hiking for food, ice walks, lake skating (not the wild stuff) and mountain wildflower hikes.
 We have also expanded some of the previous special interest sections like paddling in Alberta.